George William Childs: Legacy

-Childs died at Philadelphia on the 3rd of February 1894.
-His wife died at the Bellevue-Stratford Hotel in Philadelphia on 13 August 1928 at age 88.
+Childs died at Philadelphia on February 3, 1894.
+His wife died at the Bellevue-Stratford Hotel in Philadelphia on August 13, 1928 at age 88.
 His Recollections were published at Philadelphia in 1890, and an elementary school in Philadelphia is named after him, as is the George W. Childs Recreation Site, in Pike County, Pennsylvania and Childs, Maryland.
-George and Emma are interred in the Childs Mausoleum on "Millionaires' Row" in Laurel Hill Cemetery, Philadelphia.
+George and Emma are interred in a mausoleum in Laurel Hill Cemetery, Philadelphia.

 Upon his death his employees at the Public Ledger adopted the following resolution:

 The employees of the Public Ledger, having lost by the death of George W. Childs one who has stood to them in the relation of a kind and considerate father, find it impossible to express in formal resolutions the due sense of their great loss, but nevertheless seek to record in this minute their high appreciation of his character as it has been revealed to them in daily intercourse.
 He was the embodiment of kindness and benevolence; his broad sympathies made him a citizen of the world, and not merely those associated with him socially and in business, but humanity itself, lost a generous friend and noble exemplar by his death.